Lramos25/Year_End_Sales/README.md

 # Year_End_Sales

 A Generic one page Dashboard using a splicer to view a spesific year.
-The idea behind this was to maintain famiurality with basic chart types, BI slicers, and tooltips.
+The idea behind this was to maintain familiarity with basic chart types, BI slicers, and tooltips.

 Just a basic project to work with data.